 So what makes Udaipur such a standout destination for a wedding in India?
 Foremost is the setting.
 Known as the city of lakes and palaces, Udaipur really is one of the most romantic places in India.
 It's not just marketing hype.
 Udaipur is an incredibly charming city.
 A lot of this charm comes from its beautiful, regal palace buildings -- and the best bit, you can get married in them!

 Contemporary wedding venues, they are not.
 However, their uniqueness and historical importance makes them very sought after.
 These venues offer couples the opportunity to truly live the royal fairy tale on their wedding day.

-Constructed by Rana Karan Singhji during the period 1620-1628, Manek Chowk was used for public meetings, ceremonial processions, horse cavalry, elephant parades, and other festivals.
-To this day, the Mewar royal family still hold festival and special celebrations there.
+Manek Chowk was constructed by Rana Karan Singhji during 1620-1628 and used for public meetings, ceremonial processions, horse cavalry, elephant parades, and other festivals.
+To this day, the Mewar royal family still hold festivals and special celebrations there.

-Manek Chowk and its beautifully laid out Mughal style garden is perhaps the most recognizable part of the Udaipur City Palace Complex.
+Manek Chowk and its beautifully laid out Mughal style garden is perhaps the most recognizable part of the Udaipur City Palace.
 Its lavish events have captured the attention of the media across India and the world.

 Zenana Mahal, the Queen's Palace, is an integral part of the Udaipur City Palace Complex.
 It was built in the early 1600s and has witnessed innumerable royal weddings.

 Zenana Mahal makes a spectacular wedding venue for up to 500 guests, particularly at night time when it comes alive under the glow of candlelight.
 Table scattered with flowers, and central fountain add to the magic.